Internet censorship in Russia: Russian law against extremist content

-On 22 July 2025, Russian lawmakers voted and passed on legislation that criminalizes "searching for extremist content online."
-The legislation marks the first time Moscow will hit internet users for consuming (rather than distributing) materials deemed as banned in further crackdown on dissent.
+On 22 July 2025, Russian lawmakers voted and passed legislation that criminalizes "searching for extremist content online."
+The legislation marks the first time Moscow will hit internet users for consuming (rather than distributing) materials deemed as banned in a further crackdown on dissent.
 The Russian extremist register contains 5,473 entries and is maintained by the Ministry of Justice.
 The listing stretches for over 500 pages.
-Individuals will face fines between 3,000 - 5,000 rubles for violations of the law.
-First time offenders will be fined up to approximately $64 USD.
+Individuals will face fines between 3,000 and 5,000 rubles for violations of the law.
+First-time offenders will be fined up to approximately $64 USD.
 The bill passed the lower house, the State Duma, and was sent to the upper house on 22 July.
-Based on reporting from Telegram channel Ostorozhno, Novosti, the amendments were supported by 306 deputies, with 67 voting against and 22 abstaining.
+Based on reporting from Telegram channels Ostorozhno and Novosti, the amendments were supported by 306 deputies, with 67 voting against and 22 abstaining.

 The law also targets individuals who use virtual private networks (VPN) to bypass censorship to access banned content.
 Advertising VPN services carries fines of 50,000–80,000 rubles ($640–$1,020) for individuals, 80,000–150,000 rubles ($1,020–$1,900) for officials, and 200,000–500,000 rubles ($2,550–$6,380) for legal entities.
 The legislature also adopted a provision designating the use of VPNs in the commission of a crime as an aggravating factor.